 “Hey it's KISS,” Darryl said cheerfully, demonstrating a few smooth moves to the Michael Jackson song.
 There were constant arguments over musical preference and Darryl enjoyed baiting Phil.

 “Yeah, well kiss this jagoff,” he shot back presenting his large posterior to the upstart.
-We were laughing at the banter when the alarm sounded.
-Darryl snapped off the radio and we listened to dispatch.
+We laughed at the banter when the alarm sounded.
+Darryl snapped off the radio as we listened to dispatch.
 Everyone rushed to the vehicles and pulled on their gear; we were out of the firehouse in seconds.

 “Watch out, coming through, look out!” the engine and truck sirens scream, unlike the mournful wail of an ambulance.
 We hoped it was a 'good one' and not a false alarm, which wasted time and made us unavailable for a real emergency.

-Another company was already on the scene of a fire that had engulfed a two-story paint mixing plant, which meant lots of hot zones where potentially dangerous chemicals had spilled.
-Brown canvas hoses cluttered the pavement, puddled from all the water sprayed on the smoldering structure.
-Smoke billowed from broken windows.
+Another company was already on the scene of a fire that had engulfed a two-story paint mixing plant, which meant lots of hot zones and potentially dangerous chemical spills.
+Brown canvas hoses cluttered the pavement, puddles everywhere from all the water sprayed on the smoldering structure.
+Smoke billowed from broken windows, the foul air smelled like a mixture of turpentine and burning tires.

 “All hands working,” the battalion chief called over the radio, meaning everyone pitches in.
 The air was chilly and I felt grateful as I pulled on an extra pair of heavy leather gloves I got from Dad.